somedatapacket/docs.humio.com/content/installation/authentication.md

 LDAP_SEARCH_FILTER=custom-search-filter (Optional, example: (uid={0}))
 ```

-If `LDAP_SEARCH_FILTER` is set, Humio makes a search for a DN mathcing the provided filter
+If `LDAP_SEARCH_FILTER` is set, Humio makes a search for a DN matching the provided filter
 in the subtree specified by `LDAP_SEARCH_BASE_DN`, Using the bind-principal/password,
 providing what a user entered at the login prompt as parameter to search.